Skip to content

 The more of these you can naturally fit into your content, the more ‘proof’ the article will have that your page is relevant to the topic and will be indexed accordingly.
 Keep your website on the subject.

-Let’s say, for example, your business is selling cars, And you have a website and create a blog.
+Let’s say, for example, your business is selling cars, and you have a website and create a blog.
 But your blog post starts to talk about things that don’t relate to cake in any way.
 You blog about travel or your favourite restaurants.
 This dilutes the overall theme of your website and makes it harder for Google to work out what it’s about,

 So if you sell cars and want to blog about travel and food, that’s fine.
-Just make your travel blog about driving and your food one about using a car in the city.
+Just make your travel blog about driving, and your food one about using a car in the city.
 It’s all about context, people.

 Titles & Meta Descriptions